Introduction to Stokes structures: The Riemann-Hilbert correspondence for holonomic -modules on curves

 \begin{proposition} Under this identification, the Stokes filtration $\cH^0\DR_\leq(\cM^\vee)$ is equal to the dual Stokes filtration $(\cL_\leq)^\vee$. \end{proposition}

-\begin{proof} The question is local, as it amounts to identifying two Stokes filtration of the same local system $\cL^\vee$, hence it is enough to consider the case where $\cM=\cE^\varphi\otimes\cR$ (we will neglect to check what happens with ramification).
+\begin{proof} The question is local, as it amounts to identifying two Stokes filtrations of the same local system $\cL^\vee$, hence it is enough to consider the case where \hbox{$\cM=\cE^\varphi\otimes\cR$} (we will neglect to check what happens with ramification).
 We will work on a neighbourhood $X$ of the origin, and its real blow-up space $\wt X$.
-We denote by $\cF$ the local system determined by a representative of $\cM$ on $X\moins\{0\}$.
 We will also restrict to checking the compatibility for $\DR_{\leq0},\DR_{<0}$, since the compatibility for $\DR_{\leq\psi},\DR_{<\psi}$ (any $\psi$) directly follows, according to Corollary \ref{cor:RHStokes} and its proof.